 The good ones harness a giving mindset while still exerting enough control and discipline to ensure the job gets done without being a burden on their resources.

 This is a structured and intelligent way to bring people with you as a leader.
-Don’t hoard your time, advice, assistance and intelligence, but remember you need these things too.
+Don’t hoard your time, advice, assistance and intelligence but just remember you need these things too.